Lobbyra/webserv/docs/poc/mini_serv/README.md

 If a syscall fail, it will print the syscall involved and exit the program.

 Else, it will display on STDOUT the FULL response in ASCII that you recieved.

+Your server must response correctly to `localhost:[PORT]` by printing `Hello World !`

+Your server must not leak file descriptor.

 Code is to put in ./login/*.